klen/atmark/README.rst

             $ ls | @ upper format "@.BAK"
             $ ls | @ upper "@.BAK"

     capitalize/cap 	 -- capitalize the string.

     drop N 		 -- drop N elements from list/string.

+    equal/== PATTERN 	 -- return None if arg is not equal to PATTERN.

     filter/if 		 -- filter results by value has length

-    grep/g REGEXP -- filter results by REGEXP

     head/h 		 -- extract the first element/character of a list/string

     index/ix/i N 		 -- get the N-th element/character from list/string.

     join/j SEPARATOR 	 -- concatenate a list/string with intervening occurrences of SEPARATOR

     join_/j_ 		 -- same as join but SEPARATOR set as ' '

     last 			 -- get last element/character of incoming list/string.

     length/len 		 -- return length of list/string.

     lower/l 		 -- make the string is lowercase

     map FUNCTION 		 -- apply the following function to each element/character in list/string.

+    notequal/!= PATTERN 	 -- return None if arg is equal to PATTERN.

-    replace/sub/r FROM TO -- replace in a string/list FROM to TO.
+    replace/r/sub FROM TO 	 -- replace in a string/list FROM to TO.

-    reverse -- reverse list/string.
+    reverse/rev 		 -- reverse list/string.

     rstrip/rs/rtrim PATTERN -- return the string with trailing PATTERN removed.

+    grep/g REGEXP 		 -- filter results by REGEXP

     sort 			 -- sort list/string.

     split/sp SEPARATOR 	 -- return a list of the substrings of the string splited by SEPARATOR

     split_/sp_ 		 -- same as split by splited a string by whitespace characters

     strip/s/trim PATTERN 	 -- return the string with leading and trailing PATTERN removed.

-    strip_/s_/trim_ -- same as split by trim a string by whitespace characters
+    strip_/s_/trim_ 	 -- same as strip but trims a whitespaces.

     tail/t 		 -- extract the elements after the head of a list

     take N 		 -- take N elements from list/string.

-    upper/u -- make the string is uppercase
+    upper/u 		 -- make the string is uppercase.

 .. _bugtracker: